breskyy/breskyy/README.md

 ## 🚀 About Me

 - 🔭 I’m currently in the 4th semester of my Engineering degree in IT, specializing in front-end development.
-- 💻 I enjoy working with HTML, CSS, JavaScript (I often use also PHP or SQL) and am in the process of expanding my skill set by learning Git, Vue.js, and React.js.
+- 💻 I enjoy working with HTML, CSS, JavaScript (I often use also PHP or SQL) and am in the process of expanding my skill set by learning Git, React and TypeScript.
 - 🎨 I have built several web projects, including a personal portfolio website and a fully functional site for a friend, using HTML, CSS, and JavaScript.
 - 🔧 I also dabble in PHP and SQL, creating small scripts and simple databases for personal projects.
 - 🌱 I’m passionate about both front-end and back-end development, and I'm exploring ways to integrate both into my projects.